yohman/25-1-UIUX/Overview.md

 ---

 ## Week 4: The Psychology of UI/UX Design
-**Objective:** Explore Hick's Law, Gestalt principles, and other psychological considerations.
+**Objective:** Explore Hick's Law, Gestalt principles, and other psychological considerations to enhance your project.

 ### Pre-Class
 - **Read**: Articles on Gestalt principles, Hick’s Law, and their impact on interface design.